 Pitok’s also looks at the construct of personal identity.
 Having lived in Japan and then returning to Australia, his works explore the masculine identity.
 How is it defined and how can it be expressed.
 Looking at it this intersection of cultural definition provides both a sense of conflict and insight.

-Book pitok's painting workshops online, with ClassBento's exclusive money-back satisfaction guarantee and 10%+ loyalty bonus.
+Book pitok's painting workshops online, with ClassBento's exclusive money-back satisfaction guarantee and our loyalty program bonus.

 If you need a customised class (e.g. for a larger group, a special event, or more advanced learning, just get in touch with the pitok or us, and we'll make it happen.